Ouranosinc/xclim/.github/PULL_REQUEST_TEMPLATE.md

 * **Other information**:

-* When merging, please put `closes #{issue number}` in your comment to auto-close the issue that your PR addresses.
+* When merging, please put `fixes #{issue number}` in your comment to auto-close the issue that your PR addresses.
 Thanks!